cutandjoin/cutandjoin.github.io/index.md

 ### Version 1.0.0.0 - Dec 21, 2019
 ### Version 2.0.0.0 - Jun 28, 2025
-### Version 2.4.3.0 - Feb 15, 2026
+### Version 2.4.4.0 - Mar 22, 2026
-- Fixed a bug where the "Block Distribution on Import (up)" value was not applied correctly
+- Fixed a bug where an error could occur under certain conditions during block transitions in playback
-- Fixed several minor bugs
+- Fixed a bug where the playback order did not follow the specified settings

 For detailed update information, see the <a href="https://forum.cjmapp.net/viewforum.php?f=3">full changelog</a>.